HorvathLab/NGS/ReadCounts/docs/Installation.md

     ```
     setenv PYTHON3 <path to python3>
     ```
-4. See the graphical user iterface.
+4. See the graphical user iterface (if wxPython is installed).
     ```
     bin/readCounts
     ```